open-telemetry/oteps/text/trace/0170-sampling-probability.md

 with a new field to be returned by all Samplers.

 ```
-- The sampling probability of the span is encoded as one plus the
+- The sampling probability of the span is encoded as the inverse of
-  inverse of head inclusion probability, known as "adjusted count",
+  head inclusion probability, known as "adjusted count", which is the
-  which is the effective count of the Span for use in Span-to-Metrics
+  effective count of the Span for use in Span-to-Metrics pipelines.
-  pipelines.
-The value 0 is used to represent unknown adjusted count,
+  The value 64 is used to represent unknown adjusted count, and the
-  and the value 63 is used to represent known-zero adjusted count.
+  value 63 is used to represent known-zero adjusted count.
+For values
-  For values >0 and <63, the adjusted count of the Span is
+  >=0 and <63, the adjusted count of the Span is 2**value,
-  2^(value-1), representing power-of-two probabilities between
+  representing power-of-two probabilities between 1 and 2**-62.
-  1 and 2^-61.

   The corresonding `SamplerResult` field SHOULD be named
-  `log_head_adjusted_count` to match the Span data model.
+  `log_head_adjusted_count` because it is the logarithm of the head
+  sampling probability's adjusted count value.
 ```

 See [OTEP 168](https://github.com/open-telemetry/oteps/pull/168) for